murex/EventStormingJournal/_posts/2022-03-11-3-questions-to-know-if-event-storming-the-flow-could-help-you.markdown

 ## How to know if Event Storming the Flow could help you?

-In a nutshell, whether your team is working on a software or not, the typical situations in which event storming the flow makes sense are the ones where, for a typical workflow (a series of activities that create an outcome), the answers to these 3 questions are:
+In a nutshell, whether your team is working on a software or not, the typical situations in which event storming the flow makes sense are the ones where your answers to the 3 following questions would be no, yes and no:

-1. Is it a problem of skills?
+1. **Is it a problem of skills?** _no_
-2. Has the problem been persisting or even growing despite the effort you or your team already put into solving it?
+2. **Has the problem been persisting or even growing despite the effort you or your team already put into solving it?** _yes_
-3. Is there one obvious solution?
+3. **Is there one obvious solution?** _no_

-If you answers correspond, stay tuned.
+If your answers correspond, stay tuned.
 In future posts you will learn more about Event Storming the flow and get ready to run this workshop on your own!

 _This blog post is part of the [1h Event Storming book]({{site.url}}{{site.baseurl}}/1h-event-storming-book/) that we are currently writing._